RoozbehBandpey/Ahab/CKA/01_core_concepts.md

 1. Retrieving data in the ETCD data store (the only component that interacts directly with ETCD)
 1. Updating data in the ETCD data store
 1. Scheduler: Uses api server to perform update in the cluster in their respective areas
-1. Kubelet: Uses api server to perform update in the cluster in their respective areas
+1. `kubelet`: Uses api server to perform update in the cluster in their respective areas

-> If we set up cluster with kubeadm none of these maters, but if we set it up from scratch then the kube-api server need to be installed with its binary in kubernetes release page.
+> If we set up cluster with `kubeadm` none of these maters, but if we set it up from scratch then the kube-api server need to be installed with its binary in kubernetes release page.

-To view kube-api server  options in an existing cluster, with kubeadm, the kube-api server is deployed as a pod in kube-system namespace on the master node
+To view kube-api server  options in an existing cluster, with `kubeadm`, the kube-api server is deployed as a pod in kube-system namespace on the master node
 ```bash
 kubectl get pods -n kube-system
 ```